Bealby/grandpas-pocket-watch-shop/README.md

 The Forum app was also replaced with a Service app.
-It was felt that a 'Repair or Valuation' service booking form was more beneficial for both the user and owner, as it would potentially create extra business and profit for Granpa's Pocket Watch Shop.
+It was felt that a 'Repair or Valuation' service booking form was more beneficial for both the user and owner, as it would potentially create extra business and profit for Grandpa's Pocket Watch Shop.

 ---